circuitdao/docs/docs/technical-manual/governance.md

 There are two different modes governance coins can be in, **proposal mode** and **veto mode**.
 A governance coin is in proposal mode if a propose operation was performed on it and ```BILL``` is not nil.
 Otherwise the governance coin is in veto mode.

 A veto operation can be performed if the time that has passed since the proposal was created is less than the the Veto Period.
-Similarly, a proposal can be enacted only if both Veto Period and Implementation Delay have passed, and only as long as the **Enactment Period** has not ended.
+Similarly, a proposal can be implemented only if both Veto Period and Implementation Delay have passed, and only as long as the **Implementation Period** has not ended.
 See the [governance process section](../../user-guide/governance#governance-process) in the User Guide for an illustration.

 The owner of a governance coin can disable governance mode and get back a standard CRT coin by having the inner layer inner puzzle output a ```CREATE_COIN``` conditions with nil for its puzzle hash.